ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 ## Controls
 - Add an object - shift+a
 - Move selected object - g.
-Left click to confirm, right click to cancel
+Left click to confirm, right click to cancel.
+	- Tapping